kshitijjj/AITask/README.md

 📌 Project Description
-Tech Stack - [ MongoDB,ExpressJs,NodeJs,React,BullMQ,Python,Flowbite ]
+🧰 Tech Stack
+MongoDB • Express.js • Node.js • React.js • BullMQ • Python • Flowbite

+🚀 Features
 1. Developed a full-stack web application with a secure OTP-based authentication system, where users receive a one-time password via email for verification and login.
 2. Built a scalable backend using Node.js and Express.js, following a structured Routes → Controller → Service architecture to ensure clean separation of concerns and maintainability.
 3. Designed a responsive and user-friendly interface using Flowbite (Tailwind-based UI library) for faster UI development and consistent styling.